Pool Resurfacing Cost Breakdown

 Average Pool Resurfacing Costs

-All in all, the average cost of resurfacing a pool in the U.S. is $7,000 per 1,000 square feet.
-Depending on where you live and what kind of pool you have, you can expect to pay anywhere between $1,500 and $100,000 for a quality resurfacing job.
+Overall, the average cost of resurfacing a pool in the U.S. is $6,500 per 1,000 square feet.
+You can expect to pay between $1,000 and $100,000 for a quality resurfacing job, depending on the size, type of pool, materials used, and where you live.

 You have to consider labor and material costs when calculating your budget.
-You’ll have to hire a professional to get the job done right in most instances.
+Nine times out of ten, it is necessary to hire a professional to get the job done right.
+And labor can be expensive!
 Labor generally costs between $45 and $65 an hour.
-On average, a contractor can resurface a pool in 1-2 weeks for around $3,000.
+On average, a contractor can resurface a pool in 1-2 weeks for around $3,000 (labor costs).
 Remember that larger or more detailed pool jobs may take longer and cost more in parts and labor.

 The cost of materials is often significantly higher than labor costs.
 You can end up paying anywhere from $1,000 for basic plaster to more than $50,000 for designer tiling.